 Before you even sit down for an upscale tasting menu dinner, a meter in your brain starts calculating whether it’s worth the time and money.
 And Smyth, in the West Loop, is a tasting-menu-only restaurant.
 But it’s one of those rare spots where your mental meter will stop almost as soon as you start eating, because a meal here is delicious, thoughtfully presented, and ultimately the kind of experience that reminds you why this type of restaurant exists in the first place.

 You get the impression that the whole setup is supposed to make you feel comfortable, and this sense of approachability extends to the food.
-The five-, eight-, or twelve-course seasonal menu (here, we’re writing specifically about the eight-course version, which costs $145-$155) is inspired by the chefs’ experience cooking in Smyth County, Virginia.
+The twelve-course seasonal menu (which costs $285) is inspired by the chefs’ experience cooking in Smyth County, Virginia.
 There are no molecular gastronomy hijinks happening here, but the flavors are still complex, with ingredient combinations that taste both familiar and unexpected.
 Like, for example, the deceptively simple-looking first course: a raw oyster served in a bowl with an apple granita.
 The briny oyster liquor mixes with the ice to make the most refreshing slushie of all time, and it’s a perfect beginning to the meal.
-On the other end of the spectrum is a rich dish of Dungeness crab and scrambled kani miso (crab brains) topped with perfectly cooked foie gras.
+On the other end of the spectrum is a rich dish of Dungeness crab and scrambled kani miso topped with perfectly cooked foie gras.
 This could be very heavy, but the crab meat balances the fattiness of the foie, and the brains add a layer of funk that keeps it interesting.

 A shallow bowl filled with a small amount of oyster liquor (a.k.a. the liquid inside an oyster shell), then a raw oyster and some crushed ice that tastes like apples.
 This is the only dish we were given instructions about how to eat - they suggest that you mix everything together and drink it right from the bowl.
 We did, and it was wonderful.
 A light and acidic start to the meal.